Random Surfaces and Higher Algebra: Characteristicness and Random Surfaces

-Our aim is to show that surface development can be used to approximate a certain class of continuous functions on $C^{p-\cvar}_{\zor}([0,1]^2, \V)$, and provide a notion of a characteristic function for probability measures valued in $C^{p-\cvar}_{\zor}([0,1]^2, \V)$.
-As discussed for the case of paths in~\cite{chevyrev_signature_2022,cuchiero_global_2023}, one of the difficulties in proving such results is the fact that $C^{p-\cvar}_{\zor}([0,1]^2, \V)$ is not locally compact, and thus standard Stone-Weierstrass arguments do not apply.
+As discussed for the case of paths in~\cite{chevyrev_signature_2022,cuchiero_global_2023}, one of the difficulties in proving universality is the fact that $C^{\rho}_{\zor}([0,1]^2, \V)$ is not locally compact, and thus standard Stone-Weierstrass arguments do not apply.
 Following~\cite{chevyrev_signature_2022}, we will rectify this issue by considering strict topologies.